spanthr/AUE8930_Perception/README.md

-Hi, I am Sharuya Panthri, graduate student at CU ICAR.
+Hi, I am Shaurya Panthri, graduate student at CU ICAR.
 This repository has files dealing with projects on Perception.
 ## Parking Space Hough Lines